IdoGalil/maximal-brain-damage/README.md

 This repository provides an implementation of the sign-bit attacks introduced in *Maximal Brain Damage Without Data or Optimization: Disrupting Neural Networks via Sign-Bit Flips*.
 It includes a demonstration notebook with two examples:

-- image classification with EfficientNet-B0
+- Image classification with EfficientNet-B0
-- language generation with Qwen3-30B-A3B-Thinking-2507
+- Language generation with Qwen3-30B-A3B-Thinking-2507

 <p>
   <img src="./assets/dalmat.png" alt="Figure 1 from the paper" width="900">